swade1987/swade1987.github.io/_posts/2016-08-10-from-dotnet-to-docker-the-pds-journey.md

 ---
 layout: post
-title: From .NET to Docker <br>My journey with the Parliamentary Digital Service
+title: From .NET to Docker with PDS
 comments: true
 ---